 Risk-bearing capacity is defined as a monetary value which is used as a yardstick, measuring the maximum loss the Company can endure without exposing it to the point where its existence and going concern status is under threat, given an equivalent loss.

-Given the nature of Remgro’s INAV composition, i.e. equity investments, net excess cash and the conservative size of debt at holding company level, there are no known current exposures that could jeopardise the going concern status of the Group.
+Given the nature of Remgro’s INAV composition, i.e., equity investments and net excess cash, there are no known current exposures that could jeopardise the going concern status of the Group.

-The internal audit function is employed by Remgro Management Services Limited and the CAE, Mr Deon Annandale, reports to the chairman of the Audit and Risk Committee and functionally to the CFO.
+The internal audit function is employed by RMS and the CAE, Mr Neville Williams, reports to the Chairman of the Audit and Risk Committee and functionally to the CFO.
 The department complies with the requirements of King IV and the International Standards for the Professional Practice of Internal Auditing.
-The department maintains a three-tier Quality Assurance and Improvement Programme as prescribed by the Institute of Internal Auditors.
-This comprises a continuous self-assessment process with Independent External Assessments being performed by an international external audit firm, other than the Group’s external auditors, every three years.
+The department maintains a comprehensive Quality Assurance and Improvement Program as prescribed by the Institute of Internal Auditors.
 The function has successfully maintained its Generally Compliant rating since inception.

 The function is furthermore strategically aligned with the creation and preservation of value and rendering insight into emerging risk and opportunities.

-The internal audit department also renders independent internal audit and risk and opportunities management services to certain Group companies who elect to outsource the function.
-In these instances dedicated processes are maintained to ensure the independent functioning of the department, including its fiduciary duty to the respective Group companies and the safeguarding of their proprietary information.
+The internal audit department also renders independent internal audit and risk and opportunities management services to certain Group companies that elect to outsource the function.
+In these instances, dedicated processes are maintained to ensure the independent functioning of the department, including its fiduciary duty to the respective Group companies and the safeguarding of their proprietary information.

 When required, specialist skills are insourced to assist with information technology and forensic services.